 – Part of a strategy to grow a strong competitive position in a certain sector (i.e. a buy-and-build strategy)

 – Will eventually need to be sold again; possibly to another PE

 PE investments may be platform investments (a new investment in a new sector) or add-on/tuck-in acquisitions (smaller targets to grow/strengthen the platform).
 In a platform investment, the buyer is looking for a market leader that it can use as a platform for growth.
 A buy-and-build strategy.
 Subsequent acquisitions or “add-on” investments will be one way to achieve this growth.
-Platforms are usually more sizable investments while tuck-ins can be very small when they are strategic.
+Platforms are usually more sizable investments and generally have minimum EBITDA requirements in order to fund acquisitions.
+Tuck-ins can be very small when they are strategic.
 One exception, where small companies are considered as platforms, is in the case of search funds, a recently popular vehicle for an individual to acquire and subsequently operate a single business.

 There is more risk in a platform investment because it comes with the challenges of learning a new sector and the target company’s competitive position in it.
 When considering add-on investments the PE is effectively acting as a deep pocketed strategic buyer and looks to exploit potential synergies between the buyer and the target.
 Add-on investments are called “tuck-in” or “tuck-under” investments because they tend to be smaller than the platform investment.